skypjack/entt/docs/md/config.md

 # Introduction

-`EnTT` doesn't offer many hooks for customization but it certainly offers some.<br/>
+`EnTT` has become almost completely customizable over time, in many respects.
+These variables are just one of the many ways to customize how it works.<br/>
 In the vast majority of cases, users will have no interest in changing the default parameters.
 For all other cases, the list of possible configurations with which it's possible to adjust the behavior of the library at runtime can be